 We understand the sense of desperation some guys feel about their man boobs.
-After thirty years of meeting men and teens with gynecomastia in our New York consultation room, we know that many have tried binding, layering and avoiding social activities attempting to hide their condition.
+After thirty-five plus years of meeting men and teens with gynecomastia in our consultation room, we know that many have tried binding, layering and avoiding social activities attempting to hide their condition.

 All that is understandable, but some guys take things even further and go to great lengths to deal with their moobs.
 Here are the top five not-so-smart man boob “strategies” we urge patients to avoid.